timleevt/tokyo-food/README.md

 TODO:
 - set map to location on click
+- display location details
-- get name of place when posting
+- get name of place when posting - refine this later
 - mobile navbar (at bottom)
 - sanitize post input (both on front and backend)
+- refresh on post
 - about/faq page
 - user signup
 - user profile -> just show user's post history